Last updated on July 29th, 2024 at 12:22 pm

 There are also a bunch of lodging options on the island.
 Picking which one to stay at really depends on what kind of trip you want:

-👉 Find the best Grand Hotel deals, compare prices, and read what other travelers have to say at TripAdvisor.
+👉 Read what other travelers have to say about the Grand Hotel at TripAdvisor.

-Looking for lots of amenities & to be far from downtown?
+Looking for Lots of Amenities & to be Away from Downtown?

 Lastly, there are many other non-hotel options, including bed & breakfasts, rental cottages, and condos.